-- t Unless standing orders provide otherwise, voting on a question shall be - by a show of hands.
-At the request of a Councillors, the voting on any question shall be recorded so as to show whether each Councillors present and voting gave his vote for or against that question.
-Such a request shall be made before moving on to the next item of business on the agenda. - u The minutes of a meeting shall include an accurate record of the following: - i. the time and place of the meeting; - ii. the names of Councillorss who are present and the names of Councillorss who are absent; - iii. interests that have been declared by Councillorss and non-Councillorss with voting rights; - iv. the grant of dispensations (if any) to Councillorss and non-Councillorss with voting rights; - v. whether a Councillors or non-Councillors with voting rights left the meeting when matters that they held interests in were being considered; - vi. if there was a public participation session; and - vii. the resolutions made. - v A Councillors or a non-Councillors with voting rights who has a - disclosable pecuniary interest or another interest as set out in the - Council's code of conduct in a matter being considered at a meeting is subject to statutory limitations or restrictions under the code on his right to participate and vote on that matter. - w No business may be transacted at a meeting unless at least one-third of the whole number of members of the Council are present and in no case shall the quorum of a meeting be less than three.
+- s Unless standing orders provide otherwise, voting on a question shall be - by a show of hands.
+At the request of a Councillors, the voting on any question shall be recorded so as to show whether each Councillor present and voting gave his vote for or against that question.
+Such a request shall be made before moving on to the next item of business on the agenda. - t The minutes of a meeting shall include an accurate record of the following: - i. the time and place of the meeting; - ii. the names of Councillors who are present and the names of Councillors who are absent; - iii. interests that have been declared by Councillors and non-Councillors with voting rights; - iv. the grant of dispensations (if any) to Councillors and non-Councillors with voting rights; - whether Councillors or non-Councillors with voting rights left the meeting when matters that they held interests in were being considered; - vi. if there was a public participation session; and - vii. the resolutions made. - u A Councillor or a non-Councillor with voting rights who has a - disclosable pecuniary interest or another interest as set out in the - Council's Code of Conduct in a matter being considered at a meeting is subject to statutory limitations or restrictions under the Code on his right to participate and vote on that matter. - v No business may be transacted at a meeting unless at least one-third of - the whole number of members of the Council/Committee are present and in no case shall the quorum of a meeting be less than three. - w If a meeting is or becomes inquorate no business shall be transacted - and the meeting shall be closed.
+The business on the agenda for the meeting - shall be adjourned to another meeting. - x Meetings shall not exceed a period of two and a half hours\.
+It will be the - practice of the Council that the Chairman and members will try to ensure that - the meeting does not exceed two hours. \Exemptions are made for the Environment Committee meetings held after the Parish Council Meeting and for training type meetings.